 - U.S. Court of Appeals, Fourth Circuit

-- LifeSpan Network, Inc., Legislative and Public Policy Committee
+- LifeSpan Network, Inc., Legislative and Public Policy Committee, frequent lecturer

 - American Bar Association, Family Law and Health Law Sections